-Kellyanne Conway Receives Angry Tweets for Kneeling, Being on Her Phone in Oval Office
+Kellyanne Conway's Couch Controversy Explained?
+Adviser Criticized for Kneeling on Furniture While on Her Phone

 Kellyanne Conway was photographed kneeling on an Oval Office couch and browsing her phone while President Donald Trump met with leaders of historically black colleges and universities on Monday.

-Social media was in an uproar with reaction posts and memes as some voiced their opinion that the White House senior adviser was being disrespectful, not only because she had her feet on the furniture but also due to the context of Trump’s meeting.
+Social media was in an uproar with reaction posts and memes as some voiced their opinion that the White House senior adviser was being disrespectful, not only because she had her feet on the furniture but also because of the context of Trump’s meeting.

+However, other photos from the gathering may explain why Conway was looking at her phone and perching on the furniture.

+“She was taking a photo.
+This is the dumbest outrage ever,” tweeted Ben Dreyfuss, Mother Jones‘ engagement editor.

 Celebrities such as Alyssa Milano, Keith Olbermann and Vanessa Carlton tweeted the photo of Conway.
 “Get your f–king feet off the furniture, @KellyannePolls.
 This isn’t your home,” Olbermann wrote.